larscom/ngrx-store-storagesync/README.md

 };

 export function storageSyncReducer(reducer: ActionReducer<IState>) {
-  // define all feature states within the features array
+  // provide all feature states within the features array
-  // features which are not defined, do not get synced const sync = storageSync<IState>({
+  // features which are not provided, do not get synced const sync = storageSync<IState>({
     features: [
       // save only router state to sessionStorage